Google My Business Directory Listing: How to Get Started and Optimize for Local Search

 How to encourage customers to leave reviews requires a systematic approach.
 Create a simple shortlink to your review page by searching for your business on Google, clicking “Write a review,” and copying that URL.
 Share this link via email follow-ups, text messages, receipts, or in-person conversations with satisfied customers.

 One effective technique I’ve used with clients is creating small cards with a QR code linking directly to their Google review page.
 These cards included the text, “Loved your experience?
 We’d appreciate your feedback!”
 Businesses that implemented this simple approach saw review volumes increase by 300% within three months.
+The key is making the process as frictionless as possible—customers need to be able to leave a review in under 60 seconds.

 Best practices for responding to reviews include timely, personalized responses to every review—positive or negative.
 For positive reviews, thank the customer specifically for what they mentioned enjoying.
 For negative reviews, respond professionally, address their concerns, and offer to make things right (often taking the conversation offline to resolve the issue).